-When GPT-5.1 was released on November 12, 2025, OpenAI's biggest selling point, arguably, was its warmer personality.
-On the other hand, Grok 4 is another AI that is often singled out for its personality.
+When GPT-5.1 was released on November 12, 2025, OpenAI's biggest selling point, arguably, was its warmer personality — a thread that continues in today's flagship, GPT-5.5.
+On the other hand, Grok 4 was an early model often singled out for its personality, and that lineage now runs through xAI's current flagship, Grok 4.3.

 Interestingly, both GPT and Grok are models developed by companies founded by Elon Musk.
 Famously, Musk left OpenAI in February 2018 (apparently there was bad blood), and he founded xAI to develop Grok and address many issues he believes OpenAI has.